gluster-deploy/gdeploy.github.io/README.md

 # gdeploy.github.io
-Gdeploy documentation, schedule, and other stuff
+gdeploy documentation, schedule, and other stuff